 The Bridges of Venice Italy

-Whether it is the bridge of Rialto or Bridge of Sighs Venice is also as famous for its bridges as for its gondolas, palaces and churches: with over 400 bridges in such a small area!
+Whether it is the Bridge of Rialto or the Bridge of Sighs, Venice is also as famous for its bridges as for its gondolas, palaces and churches: with over 400 bridges in such a small area!

-Then the transportation of goods and people was predominantly made by boat, the result was the beginning of true bridge construction.
+Then the transportation of goods and people was predominantly made by boat; the result was the beginning of actual bridge construction.

-They initially had built the houses along the calli and of the channels before being concerned with bridges to join the various islands which form Venice.
+Venetians initially built the houses along the calli (streets) and of the Rii (canals) before being concerned with bridges to join the various islands which form Venice.

-You can see in Venice the consequence of this reversed order, to see bridges which seem to be “sideways”, almost “tossed” diagonally to connect two calli over the Rio.
+You can see in Venice the consequence of this reversed order, to see bridges which seem to be “sideways”, almost “tossed” diagonally to connect two streets over the canal.

-And with good reason since these bridges were constructed "afterwards", while trying to adapt to the configuration of the existing calli.
+And with good reason, since these bridges were constructed afterwards while trying to adapt to the configuration of the existing calli (streets).

-Small, large, plump, straight or from side to side, stone, wooden and metal, metal, decorated and sculpted or even simple, the diversity of the bridges of Venice adds to the beauty of the city and to its very romantic aspect.
+Small, large, plump, straight or from side to side, stone, wooden and metal, decorated and sculpted or even simple, the diversity of Venice’s bridges adds to the city’s beauty and its very romantic aspect.

-Besides, a great part of the city’s history can be shown there.
+Besides, a significant part of the city’s history can be shown there.

 Another detail of significance: the bridges of Venice originally had no parapets.

-The parapets which you see were added long afterwards their building to prevent too many people from falling into the water!
+The parapets you see were added long after their building to prevent too many people from falling into the water!

-This type of accident was so common that Il Gazzetinno, the newspaper of Venice, had in the past a daily chart which listed the names of people who had fallen into the water the previous day.
+This type of accident was so common that Il Gazzetinno, the newspaper of Venice, had a daily chart listing the names of people who had fallen into the water the previous day.

-There is one remaining bridge in Venice without parapets, it is in the sestiere of Cannaregio and spans over the rio of S. Felice: The Bridge of Chiodo.
+There is one remaining bridge in Venice without parapets; it is in the Cannaregio district and spans over the San Felice Canal: The Chiodo Bridge.

 It is also necessary that you know that the bridges of Venice are also places of life.

-If you notice, you will see that day and night, people stop on the top of bridges, to have a rest, to look at water, to smoke a cigarette, but also simply to speak to each other, as if they were better up high?
+If you notice, you will see that day and night; people stop atop bridges to rest, look at water, smoke cigarettes, and speak to each other as if they were better up high.

-We even lived just beside a bridge in Venice and all the day and night we could note these behaviors of stopping atop the bridges.
+We even lived just beside a bridge in Venice, and all day and night, we could note these behaviours of stopping atop the bridges.
 For this reason, we will share a small amusing anecdote.

-Every night, at about 10 pm, a Venetian of about sixty years old came home after having obviously drunk too many glasses of ombra.
+Every night, at about 10 pm, a Venetian of about sixty years old came home after having drunk too many glasses of ombra (wine).

-And systematically he stopped at the top of our bridge, faced the rio and ranted in loud voice for a good dozen minutes.
+And systematically, he stopped at the top of our bridge, faced the Rio (canal) and ranted loudly for a good dozen minutes.